divim/AzureOpenAI-Ref/README.md

 **High Level Diagram**: To highlight the logical flow of Azure components to facilitate conversations with the chat bot on your web application
 - ### Dataflow components
+There are 3 key flows in the high level diagram that are color coded:

+**ORANGE**
   1. **[Azure App Service](https://azure.microsoft.com/en-us/products/app-service/)**: Provides a fully managed platform for building and hosting web applications.
 It is used for hosting in a simple way web applications that consume OpenAI services.
   2. **[Azure Api management](https://azure.microsoft.com/en-us/products/api-management/)** : Provides a unified API gateway for existing back-end services and APIs.
 It is used in the Landing Zone for managing and securing APIs used by OpenAI applications.
 APIM can be configured with an Application Gateway as a Web Application Firewall (WAF) to further enhance security.
 The WAF protects APIs from common web-based attacks like SQL injection or Cross-Site Scripting (XSS) and can be customized to suit specific needs.
   3. **[Azure Functions](https://azure.microsoft.com/en-us/products/functions/)** is an event-driven serverless compute platform.
 Azure Functions runs on demand and at scale in the cloud.